 Good news, you have options.
 Consider these six ways to fund your new business, from traditional avenues to others you may have overlooked.

 Does your new business need a delivery van?
 A copy machine?
 A pizza oven?
 You may qualify for an equipment loan, even as a new business.
 While banks traditionally only extend financing to established businesses, equipment loans can be slightly easier to come by — and may even carry a lower interest rate than conventional loans.

 Why?
 The rule with this type of loan is that it can only be used to purchase — you guessed it — equipment and machinery.
 This can be less risky for lenders because the equipment itself serves as collateral; if you default, the lender can take your equipment to cover the loan.

-If your business invoices its customers, and you need funding fast, invoice financing may be a viable option for your startup.
-In invoice financing, a lender loans you money against the invoiced amount that your customer owes you.
-This can be especially helpful if you have a long payment cycle and can’t afford to wait for your customers to pay their bill.
+If your business invoices its customers, and you need funding fast, CollectEarly may be a viable option for your startup.
+With CollectEarly, FINSYNC loans you money against the invoiced amount that your customer owes you.
+This can be especially helpful if you have a long payment cycle and can’t afford to wait for your customers to pay their bills.

-Invoice financing can also be easier to qualify for than traditional loans.
-Lenders often don’t require a long business history, and approval is generally based on your customer’s credit rather than you own.
+CollectEarly can also be easier to qualify for than traditional loans.
+You don’t need a long business history, and approval is generally based on your customer’s credit rather than your own.
 Your own credit and cash flow are secondary.

 You can also get funds fast, and the application process is fairly simple.
 With FINSYNC, you can essentially turn invoices into cash in one click — and your customers will never be notified that their invoice has been financed.

 If you don’t need a large loan (over $50,000), consider applying for a SBA Microloan.
 For this type of loan, the Small Business Administration partners with community-based non-profit lenders to offer small business loans.
 These loans generally feature low-interest rates because the government guarantees a portion of the loan, which reduces risk for the lenders, especially when financing startups.